MattWestb/EFR32-FW/Markus_EZSP/README.md

 PTI | Enabled
 VUART | Enabled

 Bootloaader and NCP is minmal tested but looks working OK.

+I have cooking one RCP for Zigbee and OpenThread multiprotocol add-on but i was upgrading my Armbian and have broken the install so i cant  testing it at all :-(((
+Also its looks Silabs have not implanted software flow controll and also messing with  the EZSP install for the module so i cant getting one EZSP 7 working (its working then its alocating NVM in the flash but no comunication with the host if can getting it compilled).